m00np1e/gif-spin/README.md

 Same as above but gives you the option of a red, yellow, or orange annoying strobe effect.

 Just add an -f argument and the color of your choice: red, yellow, orange.

+# gif-flip
+Flips the image instead of rotating.

+Only takes -i, -o, and -s arguments.